thehui87/Learning-Godot/Background-loading.md

 Ref<ResourceInteractiveLoader> ResourceLoader::load_interactive(String p_path);
 ```

-This method will give you a ResourceLoaderInteractive that you will use to manager the load operation.
+This method will give you a ResourceLoaderInteractive that you will use to manage the load operation.

 ### Polling